AToska21/ffdocs/installing.md

 2. Your Wii U's (modded with Aroma) SD Card.

 ::: tip
 You can have several Aroma environments.
+This is not required but if you want a seperate environment for Pretendo and FakesomeFest you can do this.
 Consult a tutorial on how to do this.
 :::

 ## Installing the plugin